Marcel Duchamp: Rrose Sélavy

-"Rrose Sélavy", also spelled Rose Sélavy, was one of Duchamp's pseudonyms.
+"Rrose Sélavy", (/fr/) also spelled Rose Sélavy, was one of Duchamp's pseudonyms.
 The name, a pun, sounds like the French phrase Éros, c'est la vie, which may be translated as "Eros, such is life."
-It has also been read as arroser la vie ("to make a toast to life").
+It has also been read as arroser la vie ("to make a toast to life") and has been said to be "a loose anagram for Sorry, Elsa".
 Sélavy emerged in 1921 in a series of photographs by Man Ray showing Duchamp dressed as a woman.
 Through the 1920s Man Ray and Duchamp collaborated on more photos of Sélavy.
 Duchamp later used the name as the byline on written material and signed several creations with it.

 Duchamp used the name in the title of at least one sculpture, Why Not Sneeze Rose Sélavy?
 (1921).
 The sculpture, a type of readymade called an assemblage, consists of an oral thermometer, a couple of dozen small cubes of marble resembling sugar cubes and a cuttlefish bone inside a birdcage.
 Sélavy also appears on the label of Belle Haleine, Eau de Voilette (1921), a readymade that is a perfume bottle in the original box.
 Duchamp also signed his film Anémic Cinéma (1926) with the Sélavy name.

-The inspiration for the name Rrose Sélavy has been thought to be Belle da Costa Greene, J. P. Morgan's librarian at The Morgan Library & Museum (formerly The Pierpont Morgan Library) who, following his death, became the Library's director, working there for a total of forty-three years.
+The inspiration for the name Rrose Sélavy has been thought to be Belle da Costa Greene, J. P. Morgan's librarian at The Morgan Library & Museum (formerly The Pierpont Morgan Library).
+Following Morgan's death, Greene became the Library's director, working there for a total of forty-three years.
 Empowered by J. P. Morgan, and then by his son Jack, Greene built the collection buying and selling rare manuscripts, books and art.